rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 As the voter fills out their ballot, they accumulate the set of short codes associated with each of their choices.
 The entire set of selected short codes constitutes the remainder of the confirmation code printed on their ballot [^34].

-When the voter is done, they mail or drop off their ballot in a ballot box, retaining the base confirmation code and the set of the short codes they selected.
+When the voter is done, they mail or drop off their ballot in a ballot box, retaining the base confirmation code and the set of the short codes.
 When the election record is published and they go to confirm their ballot, in addition to the notification about whether the ballot was included in the election, they can also view the short codes they selected to see if their ballot was recorded as they intended.

 This is potentially a meaningful benefit.
-Vote by mail voters concerned about the successful processing of their ballots or whether their votes were properly recorded have a means to do so without (further) compromising the secret ballot [^35].
+Vote by mail voters concerned about the successful processing of their ballots or whether their votes were properly recorded have a means to verify their successful conveyance.

 ### Does ElectionGuard Make It All Better?

 In many respects, dealing with the secret ballot is one of the key challenges ElectionGuard was designed to address.
 It encrypts ballots in such a way that we can verify many of the properties of the election and all its constituent ballots without revealing the specific votes cast by individual voters.

 In addition, by virtue of the confirmation code and BallotCheck, ElectionGuard provides a means for voters to participate in the election process in ways that exhibit Zero Trust.

 For vote by mail voters it would be worth studying whether the additional confirmation code information available for the lookup process increases confidence in the system as an auditing action.

+An e2e public election record can provide all the details necessary to review an election except the contents of the encrypted ballots themselves.
+The question from a voter confidence perspective is whether this ElectionGuard "infrastructure", associated voter actions, and third-party oversight (more than) compensates for the lack of emotional surety of verifying the contents of the ballot itself.

 ??? info "What is in the election record of an end to end verifiable election?"
     An end-to-end verifiable election, among other things, generates a public election record that provides all the information necessary for voters and third parties to review an entire election, including the following: